-An ongoing technical cooperation project with the Hungarian authorities, led by the EBRD Legal Transition Team and initiated in 2019, aims to improve the legislative framework governing bankruptcy proceedings and restructuring in Hungary.
+In 2019, the EBRD launched a project with with the European Commission (Directorate-General for Structural Reform Support) aimed at improving the legislative framework governing bankruptcy proceedings and restructuring in Hungary.
 The project was launched to assist the Ministry of Justice in a significant reform of the 1991 Bankruptcy Law and by-laws, including transposition of new EU Directive 2019/1023 on preventive restructuring frameworks.
-The project is carried out in cooperation with DG REFORM and a team of international and national experts led by CMS Hungary and is a continuation of earlier work and analysis performed by the Legal Transition Team for the Hungarian Central Bank on legal, tax and regulatory obstacles to the resolution of non-performing loans.
+The project was carried out in cooperation with DG REFORM and a team of international and national experts led by CMS Hungary and was completed in late 2020.
+It is a continuation of earlier work and analysis performed by the Legal Transition Programme for the Hungarian Central Bank on legal, tax and regulatory obstacles to the resolution of non-performing loans.

 We work regularly on projects funded by other donors or by the EBRD's Special Shareholder Fund.

 In 2019 the EBRD Legal Transition Programme began working with the Supreme Judicial Council of Armenia, the International Development Law Organisation (IDLO) and experts from KPMG Armenia on the preparation of an Action Plan for maximising the operational performance of a new specialist Insolvency Court established in December 2018.
 The Action Plan was finalised in early 2020 and support is ongoing to assist the Insolvency Court with its implementation.
 The Legal Transition Programme and IDLO have designed an innovative online training programme on international and domestic insolvency law matters for Insolvency Court and higher instance judges, which will be launched in the coming months.